Solar Energy Systems & Components Trading License in Dubai: Cost and Requirements

 Foreign investors who wish to hold 100% ownership of a free zone entity without the requirement for a local sponsor

-Existing energy or electrical equipment businesses looking to diversify into renewable product lines under a dedicated licence
+Existing energy or electrical equipment businesses looking to diversify into renewable product lines under a dedicated license

 From a product compliance perspective, solar panels, inverters, and related equipment sold within the UAE must conform to standards set by the Emirates Authority for Standardisation and Metrology (ESMA).
 Importers should verify product-specific conformity requirements with Dubai Customs prior to shipment, as certain categories of solar equipment may require additional conformity certificates before they can be cleared through UAE ports.